Zheydari/Neural-Networks-MLP-implementation-from-scratch-in-Python/README.md

 **Code Test** <br>

-There are two ways (steps) that you can test your implementation:

 **1. Python Unit Tests**: Some public unit tests are provided in the **tests/** folder.
 You can test each part of your implementation with these test cases by: <br>